Recommended for Dogs Who Do Not Get Along

 We rotate the 2 female dogs every 2-4 hours.
 Does this mean that they might spend time in their crates a little more than your average dog?
 Perhaps.
 Does that mean they aren’t regularly exercised and cared for?
 Not at all.
 During the 2-4 hours that one dog is out, they are not only exercised, but we do obedience training as well as just relax on the couch.
 Then we alternate.

-We alternate which dog gets to sleep in bed with us.
+At night we alternate which dog gets to sleep in bed with us.

 Crate rotating is simply a safety measure that I have put in place.
 This is to ensure that I can continue enjoying both of my dogs without having to worry about any potential fights.
 It creates a safe, calm and relaxing environment for both my dogs and me.
 Despite the stigma attached to crate and rotate schedules, I will continue to use this method simply because it is what works best in my household.
 It has become second nature to us, it doesn’t take up any additional time out of our lives.
 And gives us the ability to truly enjoy our dogs.